Morris Canal

 The Morris Canal remained in heavy use through the 1860s.
 But railroads had begun to eclipse canals in the United States, and in 1871, it was leased to the Lehigh Valley Railroad.

 Like many enterprises that depended on anthracite, the canal's revenues dried up with the rise of oil fuels and truck transport.
 It was taken over by the state of New Jersey in 1922, and formally abandoned in 1924.

-Although it was largely dismantled in the following five years, portions of the canal and its accompanying feeders and ponds are preserved.
+While the canal was largely dismantled in the following five years, portions of it and its accompanying feeders and ponds have been preserved.
 A statewide greenway for cyclists and pedestrians is planned, beginning in Phillipsburg, traversing Warren, Sussex, Morris, Passaic, Essex, and Hudson Counties and including the old route through Jersey City.
 The canal was added to the National Register of Historic Places on October 1, 1974, for its significance in engineering, industry, and transportation.
 The boundary was increased in 2016 to include the Lake Hopatcong station in Landing.